 On a little side note, the hand pump we purchased does not actually fit our water barrels correctly.
 The pump is smaller than the opening on the barrel.
 It pumps the water just fine, but we are unable to leave the pump in the barrel.

 It should not be necessary to filter the water before drinking.
 However, filtering can only improve the taste and safety of the water.
 I will be drinking the water straight from the barrel, but I drink tap water.
-Jonathan, however, will always run his water through a quality filter before consuming.
+Jonathan, however, will always run his water through a quality filter before consuming it.
 It is a personal preference.

 Get That Water Barrel Filled!